kamshory/EBIPPMessageSpecification/README.md

 `PI06987654CN12081198765432AT0565000`

-We can parse that data become:
+We can parse that with algorithm:

 ```
 CURRENT OFFSET = 0
 REPEAT
-	READ 2 BYTE FROM CURRENT OFFSET
-	MAKE IS AS TAG
+	READ 2 BYTE FROM CURRENT OFFSET AND MAKE IS AS TAG
 	ADD CURRENT OFFSET WITH 2
-	READ 2 BYTE FROM CURRENT OFFSET
-	MAKE IT AS DECIMAL NUMBER REPRESENT DATA LENGTH
+	READ 2 BYTE FROM CURRENT OFFSET AND MAKE IT AS DECIMAL NUMBER REPRESENT DATA LENGTH
-	READ DATA ACCORDING TO ITS LENGTH
+	READ DATA ACCORDING TO ITS LENGTH AND PUT IT ON CURRENT TAG
 	ADD CURRENT OFFSET WITH DATA LENGTH
 UNTIL CURRENT OFFSET < RAW DATA LENGTH
 ```